Develop an Internship Program

 What makes a successful internship program?
 Consider the following criteria below:

-• Student centered.
+• Keep It Student centered.
 Remember that students sign up and are there to learn.
 Through this arrangement, the work environment is an extension of their classroom experience.

-• Supervision.
+• Determine Who Will Supervise.
 There must be a supervisor who has the background and expertise to provide routine feedback and direction.
 You want to make sure that you have the right person who can act as a helpful supervisor for your interns.

-If you feel like your company is in a good position to create an internship program, check out the next steps below to learn about the internship creation process at the University of Guam.
+If you feel like your company is in a good position to create an internship program, check out the sections below to learn about the internship process at UOG.

 Internships can be mutually beneficial to both the students and employers.